Uganda Film Festival Award for Best Actor in Film

-The Uganda Film Festival Award for Best Actor is an award presented annually by Uganda Communications Commission (UCC) at the Uganda Film Film Festival.
+The Uganda Film Festival Award for Best Actor is an award presented annually by Uganda Communications Commission (UCC) at the Uganda Film Festival.
 It is given in honor of a male actor who has exhibited outstanding acting while working in the film industry in Uganda.
-The award was introduced in 2014 with Isaac Kuddzu as the first winner for his acting work on Felista's Fable.
+The award was introduced in 2014 with Isaac Kuddu as the first winner for his acting work on Felista's Fable.

 Winners and nominees

 The table shows the winners and nominees for the Best Actor in a Feature Film award.

 Multiple wins and nominations

 The following individuals have won multiple Best Best Actor in a Feature film: